Guide to Coved Ceilings

 Methods of Creating Coved Ceilings

 There are a number of construction methods to create a coved ceiling.
 The traditional way of installing coved ceiling is by using layers of plaster and wire mesh along the joints between the walls and the ceiling.
-However, it requires a certain level of home improvement skill.
 Today, modern builders usually rely on simple kits to create coved ceilings.
 These kits include pre-fabricated forms which are used to construct coved ceilings out of wood and drywall.

 There are also some who try to recreate the look of coved ceilings by using simple coved molding profiles.
 One of the easiest ways is to add concave molding to the edges of the ceiling to achieve the coved look.
 However, this also offers the fewest options in terms of design and customization.